aphilippartd/computeless-rag/README.md

 # The Computeless RAG Tool ⭐️

 Hey folks!
-I’m excited to share a project I’ve been working on that combines the powers of serverless architecture and generative AI to create something I like to call the Computeless RAG tool.
-This tool taps into private data (like your company's internal databases) and leverages GenAI without requiring any traditional AWS compute resources.
-It's all about making the Q&A process more efficient, and I think you’ll find the tech behind it pretty cool.
-So, let’s dive into how I built this Q&A tool.
+I’m excited to share a project that combines serverless architecture and generative AI: the Computeless RAG tool.
+This tool taps into private data, like your company's internal databases, and leverages GenAI without requiring traditional AWS compute resources.
+It's designed to make the Q&A process more efficient.
+Let’s dive into how this tool is built.

 ## 1. What is the Computless RAG Tool 🤷🏽‍♂️ ?

-The Computeless RAG tool is a prime example of utilizing AWS AppSync not just for managing GraphQL APIs but as an orchestrator for a serverless GenAI-driven query tool.
-This setup bypasses traditional compute resources, showcasing an alternative approach to deploying a GenAI application.

-The main question I tried to address with this project was: Is it feasible to develop an effective GenAI-powered query tool solely using AWS AppSync and other serverless components?
-The answer lies in utilizing AppSync's JavaScript resolvers to manage complex workflows directly, which simplifies the architecture while enhancing response times and cost-effectiveness.
+The Computeless RAG tool uses AWS AppSync to manage GenAI-driven queries without traditional compute resources.
+By leveraging AppSync's JavaScript resolvers for complex workflows, the architecture becomes simpler, faster, and more cost-effective.

+Key components include:
+- **Amazon Bedrock** for foundational models.
-This project leverages Amazon Bedrock for accessing foundational models in a serverless manner, Pinecone as the vector database, and AppSync JS resolvers as the orchestrator.
-This integration demonstrates how AppSync can transcend its usual role, acting as the backbone of a peculiar serverless GenAI system.
+- **Pinecone** as the vector database.
+- **AppSync JS resolvers** as the orchestrator.

+This integration demonstrates AppSync's potential to serve as the backbone of a serverless GenAI system.

 ## 2. Technological Overview 🛠️
-Let's dive into the key technologies behind the Computeless RAG tool, explaining how each component plays a role in our workflow:
+Let's explore the key technologies behind the Computeless RAG tool and their roles in the workflow:

 ### 2.1 AWS AppSync
-AWS AppSync is the central orchestrator for our project by leveraging JavaScript pipeline resolvers.
-This allows us to efficiently manage the sequence and context of data and requests throughout the query and response process.
+AWS AppSync serves as the central orchestrator, leveraging JavaScript pipeline resolvers to efficiently manage data sequence and context throughout the query and response process.

 ### 2.2 AWS Secrets Manager
 AWS Secrets Manager is used to secure sensitive credentials like the Pinecone API key, crucial for interfacing with our vector database.